cedrickevers/TrouvKach/README.md

 # TrouvKach

+## The MERN Stack is the folliwing technologies:

+Mongodb: A document-based open source database => where the data is stored in Bson Types.

+Express: A web application framework for node.js => used to create the Roots => allows us to easily create a webserver.

+React: A JS front-end library for buildinf user interfaces.

+Node.js: A JS run-time environement that executes JS code outside of the browser => such as on a server.

+and Mongoose: a simple, schema-based solution to model application data.

 ## Install MONGODB => /!\ It is not a relational database = it is no SQL.It is based on documentation and collections so to add information (called collection here see the following steps).

 sudo apt-get upgrade